26 November 2022

 It is my sincere hope that you’re coming to this article for proactive research.
 If you’re in a position where the walls have already been breached, please feel free to reach out to us directly for specific advice.
 The rest of this article will serve to build a set of guidelines, or an emergency plan, in case of an attack.

 To head off a crisis, it’s essential to build a set of guidelines or an emergency plan in case of an attack.

 If you’ve been hit by ransomware, you should:

 The goal of ransomware is to attack vulnerabilities within an environment for financial gainThe amount of documents or sensitive information your attacker is able to get their hands on depends entirely on how long the intrusion goes undetected.
-We know that there may be some shame or fear about reporting that you clicked a phishing link, but the problem compounds with each action you take afterwards.
-The sooner you report it, the sooner your security team can respond and everyone can start the healing process.
+We know that there may be some shame or fear about reporting that you clicked a phishing link, but the sooner you report it, the sooner your security team can respond.

 A good CIO or technology strategy leader should be able to help set this process in place.
 Think of it like a fire escape plan for your business – establish it, review it for efficacy often, communicate it clearly to employees, and do whatever you can to make sure you don’t need to follow it.